blacklightpy/vaultofknowledge/Post - Why I do not look at women.md

 In fact, people in my college have seen that I'd sit in the front bench and yet would not be able to see what's written on the board without my glasses.

-In fact, the only girls I have seen clearly in my life are
+In fact, the only girls I have seen clearly in my life are older women, my cousins, all my teachers at school and college, wives of housemasters - specifically Asha ma'am and Jacqueline ma'am, two girl cadets - (1) Shithu - once at the housemaster's room, and a few times at the dentist's place - and (2) Amritha - the bitch who mocked me for not acting properly when acting was not my idea at all, but Sandhya miss's - a girl

 and probably 5 girls in my college, including (1) Fiza (2) Luja (3) Safna (4) some girl I'd wrongly call Amritha (5)

-In fact, during an inter-school debate compe
+In fact, during an inter-school debate competition in the auditorium, everyone was talking about how a girl from another school was so sexy, and since I could not see her and hence was not particularly finding the eye candy, just to catch up on the trend, I decided to ask Shambu who has sitting several housemates (of Vallathol, in 10th) towards my left for his specs, since I knew that his specs had a similar power as mine, and all the people in that chain of conversation started looking me as though I was the pervert.